 You may already know that the Federal Housing Administration (FHA) helps buy a home, as about one-fifth of home purchase transactions are by FHA loans.
-Therefore, it is pertinent to know about the process to find FHA approved condos.
+Therefore, the process for finding an FHA condo is pertinent to your search for a condominium property you can finance.

 But can you use an FHA loan to buy a condo?
 Yes, absolutely.
-However, not all condos will qualify.
-You have to find those that are part of projects which are FHA-approved.
+They are not just for traditional, single-family homes.
+However, not all condos will qualify, so it may not be an immediate option for your dream condo.
+You have to find properties that are part of a condominium project that is FHA-approved.

 What are FHA-approved condos?